Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Februari 2025 19.49.17 UTC
+- WIB: Rabu, 26 Februari 2025 20.30.33 UTC
-- WITA: Rabu, 26 Februari 2025 20.49.17 UTC
+- WITA: Rabu, 26 Februari 2025 21.30.33 UTC
-- WIT: Rabu, 26 Februari 2025 21.49.17 UTC
+- WIT: Rabu, 26 Februari 2025 22.30.33 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: technology
+Kategori: inspirational